Aidan-Harrison/Babbage/README.md

 Custom C/C++ library
 Line Count: 1000+

-A general purpose, mostly typeless library (Generic).
-Intending to include most langauge features and beyond
+A general purpose library/language.
+Intending to include most langauge features and beyond with the hope to be able to implement assembly overrides (x86) for certain features.
+High performance with vast documentation to be used for small projects.

 To-Do-List:
 > List and Tree creation with multiple functions and complete user control